sunkakar/python-game-csci230/README.md

 ## *Overview*

 - I programmed a text-based role playing game.
 The game is called “Hunt for King Rebet.”
 It goes along a story which is played in a 3-choice interface where one can choose from 3 choices and affect the flow of the game.
-An old text-based RPG inspires the game, “ZORK”, however I have programmed the game completely using GUI giving ease to the user.
+An old text-based RPG inspires the game, “ZORK”, however I have programmed the game completely using GUI giving ease to the u`ser.

 ## *Requirements*